-Set in half an acre of the kind of prime Yorkshire pasture that raises the finest beef, Northridge Hall sleeps 16.
+Set in half an acre of the kind of prime Yorkshire pasture that raises the finest beef, Northridge Hall sleeps up to 16.
 It’s a grand and imposing hunk of a house, a reminder of days when white-gloved butlers appeared at the ring of a bell.
 That can happen.
 But you’ll probably just want to get a dozen or more folks together and have a ball.

 Midway between city-chic Leeds and historic York, Northridge is glitzy and ritzy with high ceilings.
 There’s high art on the walls, too: a collaboration with Cheltenham University’s Fine Art department.
 Pieces donated from students (sponsored to hone their craft in Rome) add colour and flair to the light that floods in from the windows.